sciZer0/7/v/README.md

 * there is no top to Unicorn  🦄 because there is no bottom for fiat money

-* hundreds of millions of people will always find a way to financially support 400 useful people.
+* a hundred million people or even hundreds of millions of people will always find a way to financially support 400 useful people.

 The U DAO is being formed right now.